 Based on our clinical experience, we suspect that kidney function is typically a little decreased in people with DS compared to those without DS but we have found very little in the medical literature to confirm our suspicion.

-A small study in Japan in children with DS found that the "kidney function in these children with DS was approximately 80% that of the healthy Japanese children, suggesting that children with DS have smaller kidneys or a lower number of glomeruli than children without DS."
+A small study done in Japan in children with DS found that the "kidney function in these children with DS was approximately 80% that of the healthy Japanese children, suggesting that children with DS have smaller kidneys or a lower number of glomeruli than children without DS."
 Glomeruli are one of the types of kidney cells, and they filter toxins out of the blood.
 The article cited previous studies that showed microscopic anatomical differences in the kidneys of children with DS.

 - A review article (that analyzed previously published studies) published by Emory University in 2004 reported that prior research had noted "decreased creatinine clearance" (decreased kidney function) in people with DS.